 Betta fish are carnivores that primarily eat insects and larvae in their natural habitat in rice paddies and slow-moving streams in Southeast Asia.

-In the wild, bettas have access to diverse live foods including mosquito larvae, water fleas, brine shrimp, bloodworms, small snails, fly larvae, and winged insects that fall into the water.
+In the wild, bettas have access to diverse live foods, including mosquito larvae, water fleas, brine shrimp, bloodworms, small snails, fly larvae, and winged insects that fall into the water.

 This varied diet provides bettas with the protein, fats, and nutrients they need to thrive.